-The CERH employs one full time security officer and uses the services of a contract security firm to monitor access to the building during hours of operation that the security guard is not on duty as well as to make periodic security checks at various times of the day.
-These officers are tasked with ensuring a safe environment for all students, patients, faculty, staff, and visitors of the center.
-In addition to the security officers, the various sections of the building are secured with electronic access door locks that can be entered only by authorized personnel by swiping their University ID badge or by security code.
+The CERH employs one full time security officer.
+This officer is tasked with ensuring a safe environment for all students, patients, faculty, staff, and visitors of the center.
+In addition to the security officer, the various sections of the building are secured with electronic access door locks that can be entered only by authorized personnel by swiping their University ID badge or by security code.
 Access to areas in the building is granted strictly on a need basis.
 This is accomplished by setting up groups in the security access system.
-With these groups, access to areas of the buildings and parking areas are visible through a security camera system.
+With these groups, access to areas of the building is restricted to only those who need to be in a particular area.
+Additionally, nearly all of the buildings and parking areas are visible through a security camera system.
 This system allows for constant monitoring and recording of all activities throughout most of the area in and around the facility.